Myspace was a social media network that enabled users to create their own profile pages, engage in various forums, listen to music, and more.

 What Was Myspace?

-Myspace was a social media platform that allowed its users to create web profile pages that highlighted their interest while connecting to other users.
+Myspace was a social media platform that allowed its users to create web profile pages that highlighted their interest while connecting with other members.

 Users on Myspace did often not use their real names (as opposed to Facebook), but rather a fictitious nickname.

-Apart from connecting with friends, users could also follow official accounts (predominantly those of musicians), publish blog posts, or engage in various forums.
+Apart from connecting with friends, members could also follow official accounts (predominantly those of musicians), publish blog posts, or engage in various forums.

 Furthermore, in an effort to compete with the likes of Craigslist and YouTube, Myspace also added a classifieds and video section later on.